-Theoretically, if the patient with diabetes receives high quality treatment and follows all recommendations of an experienced and highly qualified endocrinologist, he/she can have the same quality of life and life span as a compared to a healthy person has.
-The situation differs significantly when a patient not always receive an appropriate treatment, does not stick to a diet and does not follow the specialist’s recommendations.
+In theory, if a patient with diabetes mellitus receives quality treatment and follows all the recommendations of an experienced and highly qualified endocrinologist, he can have the same quality and life expectancy as a healthy person.
+The situation is significantly different when the patient does not always receive appropriate treatment, does not adhere to a diet and does not follow the recommendations of a specialist.

-The main reason for the patient's low adherence to the treatment is that diabetes does not impair the quality of life during the initial stage of its development.
-The condition is not accompanied by any intense pain and does not limit a person’s daily activities.
-It takes years before patient’s internal organs cease their proper functions.
-Then only do patient start treatment, but therapy fails to restore damaged nerves and vessels.
-It can only slow down the progression of further complications.
+The main reason for the patient's low adherence to treatment is that diabetes does not impair quality of life at the initial stage of its development.
+The condition is not accompanied by severe pain and does not limit the person's daily activities.
+It will take years before the patient's internal organs stop performing their functions.
+Then only patients begin treatment, but the therapy does not restore damaged nerves and blood vessels.
+This can only slow down the development of further complications.

-Late (chronic) complications of diabetes are the most dangerous.
-They develop in all patients, who do not receive high quality treatment:
+The most dangerous are late (chronic) complications of diabetes.
+They develop in all patients who do not receive quality treatment: